8 Medical Research Opportunities for High School Students in NJ

 Program Dates: Year-long, starting with a 2-week summer institute.
 Specific dates TBA.

 RUYES is a fully funded, 10-week program that encourages high school students from underrepresented groups to pursue careers in cancer research and healthcare.
-Hosted by the Rutgers Cancer Institute, the program offers experience in cancer research, allowing you to contribute to ongoing studies under the guidance of a mentor.
+Hosted by the Rutgers Cancer Institute, the program allows you to contribute to ongoing cancer research studies under a mentor's guidance.
 Over two consecutive summers, you’ll spend about 35 hours per week in the lab, gaining experience in hypothesis testing and data analysis.
 The program culminates in a presentation of your findings during the Annual Research Day.
-In addition to lab work, you’ll engage in professional development and community activities for three months each year, including seminars on cancer research and scientific literature review.
+In addition to lab work, you’ll engage in professional development and community activities, including attending seminars on scientific literature review.

 Location: Rutgers Cancer Institute of New Jersey, New Brunswick, NJ